W01fw00d/cooking-with-amateurs/README.md

 npm run ftest-ui
 ```

-- Development/debugging note: you can add the `@focus` tag to a `Cucumber` feature scenario in order to force `Cypress` to only execute that scenario
+- Development/debugging note: you can add the `@focus` tag to a `Cucumber` feature scenario to force `Cypress`` to only execute that scenario

 - If cypress is not installed properly, try: